Michał Kmiecik - Java Software Engineer

 Poznań, Poland

-Building high-scale enterprise systems and profitable business solutions.
+Building enterprise systems and AI-powered B2B products.
 Expert in Java, DDD, and turning code into revenue.

 Get in touch